-- Wearing of face masks is mandatory in public places and multi-family settings. - All borders closed except for goods and cargo services. - Internal travel between districts and cities not authorized except for medical reasons or essential services. - Social gatherings including weddings and sports events banned and nonessential movement outside homes not permitted. - Shops and markets closed except for those selling food, medicine and other essential services. - Contact-tracing for suspected infected persons to be conducted for further follow-up, testing, and treatment. - Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts

-The Manual Control of the Contro - The World Bank on April 7th 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19
+- Funeral gatherings restrictions lifted a little with mourners not exceeding 30 allowed, up from the maximum of 20 people previously allowed. - Shops closed except for those selling food, medicine and other essential services. - Contact-tracing for suspected infected persons to be conducted for further follow-up, testing, and treatment. - Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts - The World Bank on April 7th 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19

-- The Central Bank of Rwanda has provided a Rwf50 billion (\$54 million) facility and reduced the reserve requirement ratio for commercial banks from 5 per cent to 4 per cent to support the country's banking sector. - The IMF emergency support under the Rapid Credit Facility in March 2020 provided Rwanda with a \$109.4 million (Rwanda Francs 104 billion) for Covid-19-related pressures on trade, tourism and foreign exchange reserves.
-The support will also provide much-needed resources for health expenditure and for households and firms affected by the COVID-19 crisis. - From 14th April 2020 Rwanda to benefit from USD \$11 million (RWF 10.5 billion) debt service relief from the International Monetary Fund for an initial period of 6 months.
+- Maximum utilization of non-intrusive cargo scanners for homogeneous goods. - The whole clearance process for imports, exports and transit is conducted in the Rwanda Electronic Single Window (RESW) which minimizes to a great extent any human intervention. - All cargo and conveyors shall be offloaded and transshipped at the Customs point of entry (i,e Rusumo and Kagitumba Customs Border Posts). - Warehousing facilities shall be available for loading, offloading and warehousing of cargo at the entry points; - Inland Cargo depots shall be availed for effective loading and transshipment exercises at the Customs entry point; - Clearing of goods should be done using the pre-clearance mechanisms currently in place i.e. SCT Clearance framework and payment of duties and taxes before the arrival of the goods quick release at the entry border posts; - All declaration documents accompanying cargo must be submitted electronically to customs administration to avoid paper manipulation; - Clearing agents must declare the full detailed description of goods to expedite the clearance and release of goods; - The Central Bank of Rwanda has provided a Rwf50 billion (\$54 million) facility and reduced the reserve requirement ratio for commercial banks from 5 per cent to 4 per cent to support the country's banking sector. - The IMF emergency support under the Rapid Credit Facility in March 2020 provided Rwanda with a \$109.4 million (Rwanda Francs 104 billion) for Covid-19-related pressures on trade, tourism and foreign exchange reserves.
+The support will also provide much-needed resources for health expenditure and for households and firms affected by the COVID-19 crisis. - From 14th April 2020 Rwanda to benefit from USD \$11 million (RWF 10.5 billion) debt service relief from the International Monetary Fund for an initial period of 6 months. - Some restrictions on markets lifted.
+Markets allowed to open but with no more than 50 per cent of traders operating to ensure social distancing.